 - The social proof: Your website should have some form of testimonial on it.
 If you’re a new independent truck dispatcher just starting out, you may not have any carriers who can recommend you yet.
 That’s okay!
 Even if all you can get are personal recommendations from people in the industry, whether they are friends or mentors and teachers, that’s better than nothing and can help you seem more trustworthy to a potential partner.

 Working as a truck dispatcher means finding quality, relevant loads for your carriers.
 To do that, you’re going to need a subscription to a high-quality load board where you’ll be able to access thousands of freight listings from across the country.
 While there are some free load boards available, you really need to invest in a paid subscription board if you want to find quality freight for your carriers.

-If you’re serious about your independent dispatcher business, you can’t do better than the DAT Power load board.
+If you’re serious about your independent dispatcher business, you can’t do better than the DAT One (Formerly DAT Power) load board.
 DAT offers the top load board on the market for truck dispatchers, with hundreds of thousands of new loads posted each business day.
 DAT’s comprehensive listings mean you can always find something to match your carriers’ needs.

 Step Four: Start Making Connections